 Ultimately, catering makes it harder to feed your child and your family (which, let’s face it, can make you unhappy).

-Short-term Consequences of Being a Short Order Cook
+Short-term Consequences of Short Order Cooking

 Your authority is undermined.